what instrument measures wind speed

 There are two main types of wind speed.
 The first is average wind speed, which is calculated over time.
 The second is instantaneous wind speed, which is the speed at a specific moment.
 The Beaufort scale measures wind strength by its effects.
 It ranges from calm (Beaufort 0) to hurricane-force (Beaufort 12+).
 This scale helps us quickly understand the impact of the wind.

-What instrument tool measures wind speed
+what instrument measures wind speed ?

 Cup Anemometers